WEID-Consortium/weid.info/weid2026_specification.md

 Copyright Notice

-   Copyright (c) 2011-2026 ViaThinkSoft, Webfan and the persons identified as the document authors.
+   Copyright (c) 2011-2026 ViaThinkSoft, Webfan, and the persons identified as the document authors.
 All rights reserved.

    Licensed under the terms of the Apache 2.0 License.